 This article explains how you can let other ipushpull users view or modify your private pages using the ipushpull web app.
-It covers ipushpull's Basic Mode for user access control.
+It covers ipushpull's Standard Mode for user access control.
 For Enterprise Mode please see this page.

 About Page Access

-When you create a page in ipushpull only you and your other Folder Administrators have access to it.
+When you create a page in ipushpull only you and Folder Administrators have access to it.
 If you want to let other users have access to it you can make it public - if you do this everyone has access to it, whether or not they have an ipushpull account.
 If you want more granular control over who can access pages and what they can do with them then keep the page private and use our page access control tools.
 If a page is private then users will have to log in to ipushpull to access it.

 Note that only Folder Administrators are able to modify page access rights.

-Page Access Control - Basic Mode
+Page Access Control - Standard Mode

 1. Invite the User to your folder